 - Retention of as much of the existing habitat, particularly boundaries with hibernation potential, as possible through design; - The use of "newt friendly" drainage systems.
 Road gulley pots will not have sumps so amphibians do not drown.
-They will also be fitted with newt ladders which allow amphibians to escape; - Kerbs adjacent to gulley pots will be ACO Wildlife Kerbs which provide amphibians with a bypass to avoid falling into gulley pots (drawing 10157-105-02); - The proposed attenuation basin which will act as a surface water treatment system (with a flood relief over flow facility built in).
-It is proposed that the basin will be a simple basin (single stage basin) which will allow the pond to be dry through the majority of the year but retain water during the wetter times.
-The area will be planted up as marshy grassland. - The pond will be planted using a marshy grassland seed mix e.g. Emorsgate EG/EM8 at a supplier approved rate; - The pond will be surrounded by shrub habitats which will provide any amphibians and reptiles which start using it with cover, hibernation sites and terrestrial foraging habitat; - Retention of a terrestrial habitat buffer (of at least 3m wide wherever possible) alongside the site boundaries to establish a no development and construction no go area along those boundaries.
-(If this buffer is not possible, shrub vegetation will be planted as close as possible to features which might be used by great crested newts); - Managing the site boundaries as dispersal corridors to benefit great crested newts;
+They will also be fitted with newt ladders which allow amphibians to escape; - Kerbs adjacent to gulley pots will be ACO Wildlife Kerbs which provide amphibians with a bypass to avoid falling into gulley pots. - The proposed attenuation basin which will act as a surface water treatment system (with a flood relief over flow facility built in).
+It is proposed that the basin will have a two stage profile i.e. shallow at the edges and a deeper central section.
+This will allow the pond to be dry through the majority of the year but retain water during the wetter times thereby providing amphibians with replacement habitat.
+This will also help to minimise open water health and safety issues for humans. with no emergent vegetation; with tall emergent vegetation - The pond will be planted using a marshy grassland seed mix e.g. Emorsgate EG/EM8 at a supplier approved rate; - The pond will be surrounded by shrub habitats which will provide any amphibians and reptiles which start using it with cover, hibernation sites and terrestrial foraging habitat; - Retention of a terrestrial habitat buffer (of at least 3m wide) alongside the site boundaries to establish a no development and construction no go area along those boundaries: - Managing the site boundaries as dispersal corridors to benefit great crested newts;